 You need to learn about your customers

 The first thing you need to do is sign up for KISSinsights.
-It’s really simple and best of all it is free.
+It’s really simple, and, best of all, it is free.

-After you sign up you want to start asking people questions.
+After you sign up, you want to start asking people questions.
 You can do this by using one of our predefined questions, or you can come up with your own questions.

-If you look at the above screenshot you’ll notice that you can:
+If you look at the above screenshot, you’ll notice that you can:

-- Ask a question to users who have been on your site for a while – if you have a question that is only relevant to people who have been on your site for a while, then this is the option for you.
-For example, if I wanted to ask you what you thought of this blog post, I would only show you the question if you have been on the page for 30 seconds because the chances are you have at least read some of it.
+- Ask users who have been on your site for a while – if you have a question that is only relevant to people who have been on your site for a while, then this is the option for you.
+For example, if I wanted to ask you what you thought of this blog post, I would only show you the question if you have been on the page for 30 seconds because chances are you have at least read some of it.

 - Ask a person the same question more than once – if you think people’s responses are going to change over time, you can always ask them the same question again.

 I hope you’ll get the same benefit out of KISSinsights that I got.
 It’s a great product.
 But then again, I am biased because I co-founded the company.

 I’d love to hear what you think about KISSinsights, especially the ways we can improve upon it.
 Feel free to be as harsh as you want.
 It won’t hurt my feelings.